I wonder what he thinks about when he is in these deep pensive stares?

 3 cups cooked quinoa*

-5 cups raw broccoli, cut into small florets and stems
+5 cups raw broccoli, cut into small florets and stems3 medium garlic cloves

 2/3 cup sliced or slivered almonds, toasted